 You might need a hip pinning if you have had a broken hip.
 Hip fractures often must be fixed with surgery.
 Depending on the type and complexity of your break, as well as your health, you may need either a hip replacement or a hip pinning.

-In general, if you have a break that involves the head and neck of the femur (intracapsular fractures), you are likely a good candidate for hip replacement or pinning.
+In general, if you have a break that affects the head and neck of the femur (intracapsular fractures), you are likely a good candidate for hip replacement or pinning.
 Based on the nature of the break and how much the bone has moved out of place, the blood supply to the head of the femur may be damaged.
 This can lead to death of the bone in that area.
 The term for this is avascular necrosis.
 It is most common in older adults.
-A hip replacement can prevent problems such as arthritis that may happen because of avascular necrosis.
+A hip replacement can prevent problems such as arthritis that may happen because of this.

 Hip pinning is a treatment choice in younger adults and children.
 It’s also good for hip fractures that happen between the greater and lesser trochanter (intertrochanteric fractures).
 Other types of implants are more typical for breaks that are farther down the leg (subtrochanteric fractures).